 Credit Cards Accepted

-Should you be charged and convicted of an intoxication related offense, you may be placed on community supervision (probation) or you may be sentenced to confinement in a county jail or prison depending on the offense.
-If placed on community supervision, the terms of that supervision will be strictly enforced and may include, among many other things, in-patient or out-patient substance abuse counseling, a short period of “shock” jail or electric monitoring, an ignition interlock device on any vehicle you drive, and an additional license suspension.
-Some collateral consequences of the conviction include paying a surcharge that will add up to thousands of dollars over a period of time, and increased automobile insurance rates.
+Should you be convicted of an intoxication related offense, you may be placed on community supervision (probation) or you may be sentenced to confinement in a county jail or prison depending on the offense.
+If placed on community supervision, the terms of that supervision will be strictly enforced and may include, among many other things, in-patient or out-patient substance abuse counseling, a short period of “shock” jail or electric monitoring, an ignition interlock device on any vehicle you drive, and a license suspension.
+A conviction is also likely to result in higher automobile insurance rates.

 - Driving While Intoxicated